pedrovhb/astream/readme.md

 ```

-`asyncutils` also provides closeable versions of the other standard library queues - namely, `CloseablePriorityQueue` and `CloseableLifoQueue`.
+`astream` also provides closeable versions of the other standard library queues - namely, `CloseablePriorityQueue` and `CloseableLifoQueue`.

 # Planned/work in progress features